MrBertie/corlog/README.md

 # CorLog++: e-mail and document archiving program, written in Excel VBA

 CorLog++ is a simple archiving solution for WT e-mail, memos, and documents.
-It allows you extract e-mail from Outlook and create a database of hyperlinked documents and all related infomration.
+Extract e-mail from directly from Outlook and create a database of hyperlinked documents with all related information.

 ## Here are a few features of the program: